China’s Retaliatory Tariffs on U.S. Companies: Key Sectors and Stocks at Risk in 2025

 1. Energy Sector:

-China’s new tariffs include a 15% duty on U.S. coal and liquefied natural gas, and a 10% duty on crude oil.
+China has imposed a 15% duty on U.S. coal and liquefied natural gas (LNG), and a 10% duty on crude oil.
 These measures could reduce the competitiveness of U.S. energy exports and squeeze margins for companies that rely on overseas markets.

 Affected Stocks